Nystatin and Triamcinolone Ointment

 If irritation or hypersensitivity develops with the combination nystatin and triamcinolone acetonide, treatment should be discontinued and appropriate therapy instituted.

-Information for the Patient: Patients using this medication should receive the following information and instructions.
+Patients using this medication should receive the following information and instructions:

-- When using this medication in the inguinal area, patients should be advised to apply ointment sparingly and to wear loose fitting clothing.
+5. When using this medication in the inguinal area, patients should be advised to apply the ointment sparingly and to wear loose fitting clothing.

-- Patients should be advised on preventative measures to avoid reinfection.
+7. Patients should be advised on preventive measures to avoid reinfection.

-A urinary free cortisol test and ACTH stimulation test may be helpful in evaluating hypothalmic-pituitary-adrenal (HPA) axis suppression due to corticosteroid.
+A urinary free cortisol test and ACTH stimulation test may be helpful in evaluating hypothalamic-pituitary-adrenal (HPA) axis suppression due to corticosteroids.

 Topical preparations containing corticosteroids should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.

-Nursing Mothers: It is not known whether any component of this preparation is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised during use of this preparation by a nursing woman.
+It is not known whether any component of this preparation is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised during the use of this preparation by a nursing woman.

-Pediatric Use: In clinical studies of nystatin and triamcinolone acetonide cream formulation on a limited number of pediatric patients ranging in age from 2 months through 12 years, the combination cleared or significantly ameliorated the diseased state in most patients.
+In clinical studies of a limited number of pediatric patients ranging in age from two months through 12 years, nystatin and triamcinolone acetonide cream formulation cleared or significantly ameliorated the disease state in most patients.